 The UKRR continues to receive support under section 251 of the NHS Act (2006) to collect data without individual patient consent.
 This ensures the robustness and validity of analyses.
 The fair processing of patient data remains a key principle of the General Data Protection Regulation (2016) and the Data Protection Act (2018).
 This requires organisations to be clear and open with individuals about how their information is used.
-The UKRR publishes this information on the UKRR website and in patient information leaflets and posters, which are distributed to all renal centres.
+The UKRR publishes this information on the UKRR website as well as in patient information leaflets and posters, which are distributed to all renal centres.
 Each year the UKRR completes NHS Digital's Data Security and Protection Toolkit.
-Further information on information governance is available on the UKRR website - see the UKRR privacy notice.
+Further information on information governance is available on the Renal Association website.